 Reports should preferably include a good medical history; the names and amounts of all drugs, products marketed as supplements, or vitamins the animal has been given; current type and/or brand of pet food and treats; information about any recent surgeries or procedures; and as much medical information as possible.
 Medical information may include: veterinary examination findings; bloodwork, urinalysis, and fecal exam results; x-ray findings; other relevant information such as blood pressure; and neurologic test results.

 In regards to unapproved animal products, you also should report the problem to the manufacturer or distributor shown on the label and to the store where you purchased the product.

 If you have a question about ADE reporting or need a hard copy of the form, contact CVM by email at AskCVM@fda.hhs.gov, by phone at 1-888-FDA-VETS (1-888-332-8387), or by writing us at:

 Center for Veterinary Medicine

-IMPORTANT: The identities of all persons and animals is held in strict confidence by FDA and protected to the fullest extent of the law.
-The reporter's identity may be shared with the manufacturer or distributor unless requested otherwise.
-However, FDA will not disclose the reporter's identity to a request from the public, pursuant to the Freedom of Information Act.
+IMPORTANT: The identities of all persons and animals are held in strict confidence by FDA and are protected to the fullest extent of the law.